github-education-resources/classroom/README.md

 brew install postgres redis memcached
 ```

+> You will want to set postgresql to autostart at login via launchctl, if not already.
+See
+`brew info postgresql`.
+Redis and memcached may be setup similarly via launchctl or setup project wide by using foreman, described below.

 Now, let's install the gems from the `Gemfile` ("Gems" are synonymous with libraries in other
 languages).